Mark your Calendars

 Admission, which includes a light supper, is $10 for members, $15 for non-members and $5 for students.
 Cash only (no eftpos facilities).

-Image source: John Jenkins
+Image source: Dean Murray

 Doors open at 7:00 pm and the evening begins at 7:30 pm with a blackboard of performers, where there is an opportunity for musicians to put their name up for an item.
 The guests perform after supper and the drawing of the raffle.